Order of Polonia Restituta

-The Order of Polonia Restituta (Order Odrodzenia Polski, Order of Restored Poland) is a Polish state order established 4 February 1921.
+The Order of Polonia Restituta (Note: Order Odrodzenia Polski) (Order of Restoration of Poland) is a Polish state order established 4 February 1921.
 It is conferred on both military and civilians as well as on foreigners for outstanding achievements in the fields of education, science, sport, culture, art, economics, national defense, social work, civil service, or for furthering good relations between countries.
 It is Poland's second-highest civilian state award in the order of precedence, behind the Order of the White Eagle.

 The Order of Polonia Restituta is sometimes regarded as Poland's successor to the Order of the Knights of Saint Stanislaus, Bishop and Martyr, known as the Order of Saint Stanislaus, established in 1765 by Stanisław August Poniatowski, the last King of the Polish–Lithuanian Commonwealth, to honor supporters of the Polish crown.

 History

 When Poland regained its independence from the German Empire, Austro-Hungarian Empire, and Russian Empire in 1918, the new Polish government abolished the activities of the Order of Saint Stanislaus (Imperial House of Romanov) in the country, due to the claimed abuses of its initial rules by the Russians, who often awarded their version to those who – according to the dominant view in newly independent Poland – had been responsible for the destruction of Poland and Polish culture.

 Instead, the Order of Polonia Restituta was established on 4 February 1921 with Marshal Józef Piłsudski as first Grand Master, with the proclaimed aim of once again rewarding the noble values that it originally stood for.
 The Marshal awarded the first recipients on 13 July 1921.
 The order became Poland's main honour bestowed on foreigners, awarded by the Polish Ministry of Foreign Affairs.

 After World War II both the Polish government-in-exile and the Communist People's Republic of Poland, aligned with the Warsaw Pact, awarded the order, though the versions differed slightly.
 Despite communist control, the order's prestige remained safe and it was even given to many people who were hardly model communists.
 The order was saved from abuse as it was simply passed over in favor of more traditional communist awards.
 During this time, the Order of Merit of Poland became the favored award for foreigners.

 On 22 December 1990 the Polish government-in-exile returned the rights to its version of the order to the new Polish state.
 Invalid awards have been revoked, and today the remaining communist versions of the order hold the same status as any other issues.